Some state lawmakers say Tennessee expulsions highlight growing tensions

 While the two Tennessee Democrats are now back in their seats, lawmakers in other parts of the country worry the debacle over decorum may foreshadow what's to come in their own state legislatures.

-Wednesday, Montana's House may vote to censure or expel state Rep. Zooey Zephyr, a transgender Democrat who spoke out against a move to ban gender-affirming care for minors using controversial language.
-Republicans say she broke the rules of decorum.
+Wednesday, Montana's House voted to formally punish state Rep. Zooey Zephyr, a transgender Democrat who spoke out against a move to ban gender-affirming care for minors using controversial language.
+Republicans say she broke the rules of decorum and have barred her from attending or speaking during House session the rest of the legislative term.

 On the Georgia call among Democrats, House Minority Leader James Beverly said Georgia's Republican-led legislature also applies decorum rules and norms unevenly, like adopting new local redistricting maps over the protests of the statehouse delegations that represent those communities.